Environmental, Social and Governance (ESG)

 Our products

-- it enables our customer to have a lower CO2 /kg equivalent impact in their production vs. the main alternative solution; or
+- it enables our customer to have a lower CO2/kg equivalent impact in their production versus the main alternative solution; or

 - it supports the increased recycling of materials.